-1 (4) (3) A pedigree shall include all necessary identifying 2 information concerning each sale in the chain of distribution of the 3 product from the manufacturer or the first authorized distributor of record 4 through the acquisition and sale by a wholesaler until final sale to a 5 pharmacy or other person dispensing or administering the prescription 6 drug.
-The pedigree shall include, at a minimum: 7 (a) The name, address, telephone number, and, if available, the 8 electronic mail address of each owner of the prescription drug and each 9 wholesaler of the drug; 10 (b) The name and address of each location from which the 11 prescription drug was shipped, if different from that of the owner; 12 (c) The transaction dates; 13 (d) Certification that each recipient has authenticated the 14 pedigree; 15 (e) The name of the prescription drug; 16 (f) The dosage form and strength of the prescription drug; 17 (g) The size and number of containers; 18 (h) The lot number of the prescription drug; and 19 (i) The name of the manufacturer of the finished dosage form.
+(4) (3) A pedigree shall include all necessary identifying information concerning each sale in the chain of distribution of the product from the manufacturer or the first authorized distributor of record through the acquisition and sale by a wholesaler until final sale to a pharmacy or other person dispensing or administering the prescription drug.
+The pedigree shall include, at a minimum:

+7 (a) The name, address, telephone number, and, if available, the 8 electronic mail address of each owner of the prescription drug and each 9 wholesaler of the drug;

+(b) The name and address of each location from which theprescription drug was shipped, if different from that of the owner;

+(c) The transaction dates;

+13 (d) Certification that each recipient has authenticated the14 pedigree;

+15 (e) The name of the prescription drug;

+16 (f) The dosage form and strength of the prescription drug;

+- (g) The size and number of containers; - 18 (h) The lot number of the prescription drug; and

+19 (i) The name of the manufacturer of the finished dosage form.

 20 (5)(4) A purchaser or wholesaler shall maintain each pedigree for 21 three years after the date of the sale or transfer of the prescription drug 22 and shall make the pedigree available for inspection or use within five 23 business days upon the request of an authorized law enforcement officer 24 or an authorized agent of the board.

-25 (6) (5) This section shall DOES not apply to a retail pharmacy or 26 (6) (5) This section shall DOES not apply to a retail pharmacy or chain pharmacy warehouse if the retail pharmacy or chain pharmacy
+(6) (5) This section shall DOES not apply to a retail pharmacy or chain pharmacy warehouse if the retail pharmacy or chain pharmacy warehouse does not engage in the wholesale distribution of prescription

-1 drugs.
+1 drugs. --- --------

 2 (7) (6) The board shall adopt rules as necessary for the 3 implementation of this part 8 3.

 4 12-42.5-307.
 [Formerly 12-22-806] Penalty.
-(1) A person who 5 engages in the wholesale distribution of prescription drugs in violation 6 of this part 8 shall be 3 is subject to a penalty of up to fifty thousand 7 dollars.
+(1) A person who 5 engages in the wholesale distribution of prescription drugs in violation 6 of this part 8 shall be 3 IS subject to a penalty of up to fifty thousand 7 dollars.

 8 (2) A person who knowingly engages in the wholesale 9 distribution of prescription drugs in violation of this part 8 shall be 3 IS 10 subject to a penalty of up to five hundred thousand dollars.

+subject to a penalty of up to five number indusand donal

+- PART 4 - 12 ELECTRONIC MONITORING OF

+PRESCRIPTION DRUGS

-11 PART 4 12 ELECTRONIC MONITORING OF 13 PRESCRIPTION DRUGS 14 12-42.5-401.
-[Formerly 12-22-701] Legislative declaration 15 (1) The general assembly finds, determines, and declares that: 16 (a) Prescription drug abuse occurs in this country to an extent that 17 exceeds or rivals the abuse of illicit drugs; 18 (b) Prescription drug abuse occurs at times due to the deception 19 of the authorized prescribers PRACTITIONERS where patients seek 20 controlled substances for treatment and the prescriber PRACTITIONER is 21 without knowledge UNAWARE of the patient's other medical providers and 22 treatments; 23 (c) Electronic monitoring of prescriptions for controlled 24 substances would provide PROVIDES a mechanism whereby prescribers 25 could PRACTITIONERS CAN discover the extent of each patient's requests 26 for drugs and whether other providers have prescribed similar substances 27 during a similar period of time;
+14 12-42.5-401.
+[Formerly 12-22-701] Legislative declaration.

+15 (1) The general assembly finds, determines, and declares that:

+(a) Prescription drug abuse occurs in this country to an extent that exceeds or rivals the abuse of illicit drugs;

+(b) Prescription drug abuse occurs at times due to the deception of the authorized prescribers PRACTITIONERS where patients seek controlled substances for treatment and the prescriber PRACTITIONER is without knowledge UNAWARE of the patient's other medical providers and treatments;

+(c) Electronic monitoring of prescriptions for controlled substances would provide PROVIDES a mechanism whereby prescribers could PRACTITIONERS CAN discover the extent of each patient's requests for drugs and whether other providers have prescribed similar substances during a similar period of time;